psrenergy/PSRIO-scripts/docs/dimensions.md

 ### Profile.WEEK and Profile.PER_WEEK
 {: .no_toc }

+When the data has a daily resolution and the aggregation profile is `profile.WEEK`, the data will be aggregated for each day of the weeks in the study period, i.e, that data regarding all mondays in the data set will aggregated into one value and the same for tuesday, wednesday and so on.
+With a daily resolution and an aggregation profile `profile.PER_WEEK`, the data related to each week of the study will be aggregated.

+When the data a week level discretization and the profile is `profile.WEEK`, the data associated to each week in the study period is aggregated.
+When the selected aggregation profile is `profile.PER_WEEK`, nothing is done and the data remains the same.

+**These aggregation profiles are not defined for monthly and yearly resolution data**.

 | exp1          | exp (profile = WEEK) | exp (profile = PER_WEEK) |
 |:-------------:|:--------------------:|:------------------------:|
 | `n` (daily)   | `7` (daily)          | `n/7` (weekly)           |